bhargavsai2/Bhargavsai-gajula-ios/README.md

     -   **Scan QR Code:** Scan the QR code displayed in your terminal or browser.
     -   **Or enter URL:** Alternatively, you can manually enter the URL provided in the terminal into the Expo Go app.

-**Further Notes**

-- The code adheres to MVVM architecture with Redux for state management.